 - In one episode, Homer is kidnapped in a conspiracy and replaced by a man who looked similar, but spoke in broken English with an obvious German accent.
 He manages to distract Marge from questioning him by offering to take her out to dinner and then having "efficient German sex."
 (We never find out if they went through with it, though.)

 - In an earlier episode, the power plant was bought out by a German company who lived this trope through and through; Lisa even told Homer that the reason Germany is an economic power is because of this trope.
 Interestingly, the Germans who actually came to run the plant were portrayed as being very friendly and approachable.
 Despite fears of mass layoffs, they ended up only laying off Homer (which, let's face it, is understandable) and most of the employees far preferred them to Mr. Burns.
+The status quo is restored at the end when the Germans sell the plant back to Mr. Burns when they realize it's in such sorry shape that it would cost a fortune to bring up to spec.

 - Almost every modern action film and video game will have lots of German-made cars and guns which are usually portrayed as being the best available.
 Works set in World War II will also have German tanks.